-Although the argument stems from several related ideas, one of the main points of Medicaid planning critics is that using legal services to artificially meet the criteria of Medicaid eligibility is in essence “gaming the system,” and that a program created for the sole purpose of helping the “poor”, or, since 2014, anyone making below 138% of the federal poverty level, should not be made accessible for individuals whose incomes exceed this income ceiling, especially those who can afford to use an experienced elder law attorney.
+Although the argument stems from several related ideas, one of the main points of Medicaid planning critics is that using legal services to artificially meet the criteria of Medicaid eligibility is in essence “gaming the system,” and that a program created for the sole purpose of helping the “poor”, or, since 2014, anyone making below 138% of the federal poverty level, should not be made accessible for individuals whose incomes exceed this income ceiling, especially those who can afford to use an experienced elder law attorney in New York.
 This argument is rooted in the idea that since most people who engage in Medicaid planning hire an attorney to minimize their assets as to become eligible for Medicaid coverage, the practice will result in bankruptcy for Medicaid, and worse yet, substandard care for the elders who need it most.

 One of the more radical arguments proposed by detractors of Medicaid planning asserts that the practice itself comprises an “abuse” toward elders.
 Proponents of this point of view claim that because elders living in nursing homes often lack the mental capacity to engage in Medicaid planning, their children, who have the most to gain from the saved costs of living in a nursing home, make the decision for them.
 As a result, instead of the elder’s assets being used to fund good, long-term care, their assets end up in their children’s possession, and the elder, counterproductively, ends up with substandard medical coverage.